 In this one-day city tour program, the beauties of Kerman will be exhibited.
 We start our daily tour with surfing at the Ganjali Khan Sq and around that is the main aq in Kerman.
 A square with different artistic elements that recorded it as one of the most famous historical squares in Iran.
 The elements that lead you to the heart of Iran's history and culture.
 A city in the vicinity of the hot and burning desert of Lout with stunning beauties.
-The beauties that will enchant every spectator.
+The beauties will enchant every spectator.
 A collection of special and unique beauties including one of the longest indoor markets in Iran with various public facilities including a mosque - caravanserai - water storage - school - bathroom and other facilities that will dazzle your eyes.

-Kerman with its wonderful places and monuments is one of the main tourism cities in Iran.
+Kerman with its wonderful places and monuments is one of the main tourist cities in Iran.
 Ganjalikhan Square and the surrounding bazaar are the beating heart of Kerman.
 Its beauty attracts every visitor.
 Each part of it was built at different periods of time and at the time of different rulers.
 This complex includes some charitable buildings such as mosques, caravanserai, schools, baths, etc. These monuments are still active from 400 years ago.

 You can see the historic Ganjali Khan bathhouse (part of Ganjali Khan Complex), the Vakil Bazaar which is part of Vakil Complex (that contains a caravanserai, a bathhouse, a mosque, a cistern “Ab Anbar” and the Vakil Bazaar itself), the Copper Bazaar “ Bazaar e Mesgari” with its artistic goods made out of copper (Copper Bazaar is part of Ganjali Khan Complex too), etc. This grand bazaar itself is home to several attractions of Kerman and it’s a good place to buy the souvenirs of this city.